 3) Combined hyperactive-impulsive and inattentive

-Although most people exhibit some of the above listed behaviors, they are generally not to the degree where it significantly interferes with their work, relationships or school.
-Cases where they exhibit behavior listed above, combined with meeting other behavioral and diagnostic criteria, can lead to diagnosing of the disorder.
+Although most people exhibit some of the above-listed behaviors, they are generally not to the degree where it significantly interferes with their work, relationships or school.
+Cases where they exhibit behavior listed above, combined with meeting other behavioral and diagnostic criteria, can lead to diagnosing the disorder.

 In conclusion, the exact cause of ADHD is still up for determination.
 But, it is a condition that many believe to have genetic and biological components.
 This is because it tends to run in families.
 So, if ADHD runs in your family, this may be a symptom that you may be living with ADHD too.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.